 You wait for the clock to tick the time of tatkal bookings, keeping ready all the details and documents required for authentications.
 You see there are 200 seats available for Tatkal and feel relieved that your sudden travel plans will not be disturbed.

 As the clock rings at the tatkal time, you hurry up and as you reach your transaction, you find out that the tatkal tickets have been all filled up.
 Maybe it was the poor internet connection.

-So, next day you go to the railway station few hours before the tatkal timings just to make sure that you are the first one in the queue.
+So, the next day you go to the railway station a few hours before the tatkal timings just to make sure that you are the first one in the queue.
 You find few people already standing in the queue and you are the third one and thinking that it won’t take much time to book, you wait.